- our blog

 Inaccurate or insufficient documentation provided

-When applying for your loan, do ensure that all your particulars and details are accurate and that you’ve submitted all the relevant documentation.
+When applying for your loan, ensure that all your particulars and details are accurate and that you’ve submitted all the relevant documentation.

 Regarding showing proof of income, even if you don’t have a payslip or CPF Contribution Statement, you can still get a personal loan if you can show your income proof through other documentation.